-Tues., July 3rd – It’s hot with a high temp in mid-80’s.
+Tues., July 3rd – It’s hot with a high temp in mid-80s.

 Wed., July 4th – You would think you’re at the United Nations in New York City if you were at Miller’s Dock on Catawba coming to Put-in-Bay.
-Lots of colorful dress and many languages are heard.
+Lots of colorful dresses and many languages are heard.
 A group of 75 people who paid $100 per head are on top of the Monument to view the Put-in-Bay Fireworks.
 It’s a fundraiser for the Perry Group.
 It was similar to a Put-in-Bay July 4th

-Fri., July 6th – There a graduation party in the afternoon at Heineman Winery for Ty and Jeanne Burgess’s grandson, Kaveh, from California.
+Fri., July 6th – There is a graduation party in the afternoon at Heineman Winery for Ty and Jeanne Burgess’s grandson, Kaveh, from California.
 BayviewAve. is blocked to traffic between the Crew’s Nest and Topsy Turvey’s for a time in the evening as the EMS attends to a lady who ended up lying in the street next to the curb in front of the Market House.

 Sat., July 7th – A visiting scum bag swipes the tips at Joe’s Bar.
 There are no Put-in-Bay Babies to report this month.

 Sun., July 8th – Put-in-Bay Community Swim/Sail hosts a pancake breakfast at the yacht club.
-Thankfully, there’s Bloody Mary bar open for members.
+Thankfully, there’s a Bloody Mary bar open for members.

 Wed., July 11th – The 130-plus-year-old cottage, Seven Gables, at the entrance to Shore Villas just east of the Monument is torn down.